 ➤What are the best black sea bass lures?

 There are many ways to catch black sea bass.
 While the most popular way is with bait rigs, black sea bass will also hit lures.
-Leadhed jigs or bucktail jigs, which can be tipped with natural bait, soft-plastic trailers, or scented artificial bait (like Berkley Gulp), are one of the best black sea bass baits.
+Leadhead jigs or bucktail jigs, which can be tipped with natural bait, soft-plastic trailers, or scented artificial bait (like Berkley Gulp), are one of the best black sea bass baits.
 Metal jigs also catch black sea bass when fished near the bottom.
 In recent years, jigging for black sea bass with lightweight spinning gear has become a popular and fun way to catch them.

 Jigging for black sea bass